 Rather than forming the meatloaf into 4 mini loaves, grease a 12-cup muffin tin and scoop the meatloaf mix with a 2-ounce ice cream scoop.
 You should end up with 12 mini meatloaves.
 Finish with the glaze and bake at 450 degrees for 25 minutes.

 Can I make this into one big meatloaf?

 Yes!
-Just follow the recipe as written and form into one large, 1-inch tall free standing loaf on the prepared baking sheet.
+Just follow the recipe as written and form it into one large, 1-inch tall free-standing loaf on the prepared baking sheet.
 Since the thickness of the loaf is the same as the mini version, the cooking time will remain the same.
 Another meatloaf making tip – do not over mix or compress the meat.
 When shaping the loaf, no matter the size, looser is better.
 Over mixing and compressing the meat will mean it will need to cook longer, resulting in a drier loaf.

 - 1/4 cup ketchup

 - 1 medium onion diced

 - 1/2 cup panko breadcrumbs

 - Adjust rack to upper position and preheat oven to 450 degrees.
 Line a baking sheet with parchment paper or aluminum foil for easy clean up (if using foil, coat with cooking spray).

 - In a small bowl, combine ketchup and balsamic vinegar.